Dr Oliver Vodeb is a critical design theorist, creative practice researcher, student and educator.

 - Vodeb, O. (2019).
 Baltimore's Food Apartheid In: Serving Food Justice (Exhibition); Community public interventions: Baltimore's Food Apartheid Baltimore, USA

 - Memefest Social Design: Food and Culture.
-Funded by: Department of Foreign Affairs and Trade - Competitive from (2021 to 2021)
+Funded by: New Colombo Plan Mobility Program from (2022 to 2023)